Latest posts by Jovin Tardif (see all)

-Christmas Chalet Review and Interviews with Director Jennifer Gibson and Actress Micah Kalisch
+Christmas Chalet Review and Interviews with Jennifer Gibson and Micah Kalisch

 On Saturday, December 7, At 2:45 PM sharp, my wife and I sat down to watch Christmas Chalet at the Royal Cinema.
 Before the film, Jennifer Gibson made a quick introduction, the light went out and the curtains opened.
 Actress Micah Kalisch was sitting in the crowd surrounded by others.